- Two orders of magnitude in price — Unitree G1 at $16K (research), Tesla Optimus ~$50K+ (factory), Figure 02 ~$100K+ (logistics)

 Price-to-capability ratio: Nothing else comes close.
 For the cost of a decent used car, you get a bipedal humanoid with dexterous hands, depth cameras, and a full ROS 2 stack.

 Open development: Full API access, ROS 2 integration, and an active community.
-University labs worldwide use it as their standard research platform.
+University labs worldwide use it as their standard research platform — and it appears prominently on lists of open-source humanoid projects thanks to its SDK and MuJoCo Menagerie support.

 Iteration speed: Small, light, and relatively cheap to repair.
 When it falls over (and it will), the cost of replacement parts is manageable.